Technologicat/setup-template-cython/README.md

 If you choose to release your package for distribution:

  0. See the [distributing](https://packaging.python.org/distributing/) section of the packaging guide, and especially the subsection on [uploading to PyPI](https://packaging.python.org/distributing/#uploading-your-project-to-pypi).
+A short summary of key terms can also be found in the Python documentation on [distributing Python modules](https://docs.python.org/3/distributing/index.html).

     Especially if your package has dependencies, it is important to get at least an sdist onto PyPI to make the package easy to install (via `pip install`).